Stone Harbor Emerging Markets Income Fund (NYSE:EDF) Short Interest Update

-Stone Harbor Emerging Markets Income Fund (NYSE:EDF) saw a significant increase in short interest in the month of October.
+Stone Harbor Emerging Markets Income Fund (NYSE:EDF) was the target of a large increase in short interest in October.
 As of October 29th, there was short interest totalling 108,900 shares, an increase of 99.1% from the October 14th total of 54,700 shares.
-Based on an average daily trading volume, of 85,000 shares, the short-interest ratio is currently 1.3 days.
+Based on an average daily volume of 85,000 shares, the days-to-cover ratio is currently 1.3 days.

-Several hedge funds have recently modified their holdings of the company.
-Jane Street Group LLC acquired a new position in shares of Stone Harbor Emerging Markets Income Fund during the third quarter worth $266,000.
-UBS Group AG increased its position in shares of Stone Harbor Emerging Markets Income Fund by 5.9% during the third quarter.
-UBS Group AG now owns 39,406 shares of the company’s stock worth $293,000 after purchasing an additional 2,207 shares in the last quarter.
-LPL Financial LLC acquired a new position in shares of Stone Harbor Emerging Markets Income Fund during the third quarter worth $222,000.
-Guggenheim Capital LLC increased its position in shares of Stone Harbor Emerging Markets Income Fund by 72.9% during the third quarter.
-Guggenheim Capital LLC now owns 140,194 shares of the company’s stock worth $1,044,000 after purchasing an additional 59,087 shares in the last quarter.
-Finally, Morgan Stanley increased its position in shares of Stone Harbor Emerging Markets Income Fund by 5.6% during the third quarter.
-Morgan Stanley now owns 219,920 shares of the company’s stock worth $1,639,000 after purchasing an additional 11,713 shares in the last quarter.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in EDF.
+Moors & Cabot Inc. raised its stake in Stone Harbor Emerging Markets Income Fund by 37.2% during the third quarter.
+Moors & Cabot Inc. now owns 25,000 shares of the company’s stock worth $25,000 after acquiring an additional 6,775 shares during the period.
+Wolverine Asset Management LLC acquired a new stake in Stone Harbor Emerging Markets Income Fund during the third quarter worth about $61,000.
+Envestnet Asset Management Inc. acquired a new stake in Stone Harbor Emerging Markets Income Fund during the second quarter worth about $95,000.
+Jane Street Group LLC acquired a new stake in Stone Harbor Emerging Markets Income Fund during the first quarter worth about $103,000.
+Finally, Advisory Services Network LLC raised its stake in Stone Harbor Emerging Markets Income Fund by 21.2% during the second quarter.
+Advisory Services Network LLC now owns 20,576 shares of the company’s stock worth $176,000 after acquiring an additional 3,598 shares during the period.

-Stone Harbor Emerging Markets Income Fund stock traded down $0.14 during mid-day trading on Wednesday, reaching $7.11.
-3,233 shares of the company were exchanged, compared to its average volume of 89,520.
-The business has a fifty day moving average of $7.67 and a 200 day moving average of $8.16.
-Stone Harbor Emerging Markets Income Fund has a 12-month low of $6.82 and a 12-month high of $9.00.
+Shares of Stone Harbor Emerging Markets Income Fund stock traded down $0.06 during trading on Friday, reaching $7.03.
+The company had a trading volume of 1,133 shares, compared to its average volume of 89,927.
+Stone Harbor Emerging Markets Income Fund has a fifty-two week low of $7.01 and a fifty-two week high of $9.00.
+The firm’s fifty day moving average is $7.62 and its 200-day moving average is $8.14.

 Stone Harbor Emerging Markets Income Fund Company Profile